susyhaga/JavaScript/Challanges/BIND/README.md

 # Udemy's Challange
-Use the local variable to get a specific data
+Use the local variable to grab a specific data

 # Goal
 learning how to store variables/functions and to become them into a reusable data.